Product-Market Fit Signals You Can Find on Reddit

 Casual monitoring produces casual insights.
 Systematic tracking produces actionable intelligence.
 Build a tracking system that quantifies these signals over time.

-This quantification transforms vague feelings about PMF progress into concrete measurements you can discuss with your team and use to make decisions.
+For each signal type, track count of occurrences, sentiment of each occurrence, and trend over time.
+This quantification transforms vague feelings about PMF progress into concrete measurements you can discuss with your team.

 The Journey Through PMF Stages